Knighten-Homelab/terraform-proxmox-vm/README.md

     - Only Cloud-Init for VM Provisioning
     - Only Allows One ipconfig to be configured
     - Always Upgrades on First Boot
+    - Only can add a single serial device
   - Disks
     - Only One Storage Disk That is Virtio-SCSI Mapped to scsi0
     - ide0 is the CD-ROM Used When Using an ISO